CoolLamer/currency-converter/README.md

 Deploy
 ---
-Not Done - All changes from branch main is automaticly deployed by github actions
+Not Done - All changes from branch main is automatically deployed by github actions

 Todos
 ----
 - Use some css reset instead tailwind
-- Application is now responsive, but still need some polishing to work better
+- Application is now responsive, but still need some polishing to look better
 - Caching
 - Deployment Script